solomon-b/homelab/README.md

 # Todo

-- [ ] Learn how to do secrets management with nixops
 - [ ] Configure s3fs with digital ocean spaces for nextcloud
 - [ ] Actually deploy my laptop